yhuang-15/DataEngineering_G9/Assignment_2/README.md

 Virgil Sowirono <br />

 ## Introduction
 The goal of the assignment was to design and implement a data architecture and multiple data processing pipelines utilising Apache Spark and Google Cloud Platform (GCP) services.
-Two seperate data processing pipelines were made a short overview of these pipelines is given below.
+Two seperate data processing pipelines were made, a short overview of these pipelines is given below.

 Batch processing layer: Find out the airport name and coordinates which has the most and second least percentage of flight delay.